arunsivaramanneo/Goal-UP/README.md

 Collaboration: This is a personal productivity tool; it does not support shared goals or team features.
 Recurring Tasks: You must manually create each task; automated recurring schedules (daily/weekly) are not yet supported.
 Rich Text Support: Goal and task descriptions currently support plain text only.

+To install just clone the application and run ./install